GeekInTheNorth/GeekInTheNorth.github.io/_posts/2021-12-15-a-robots-txt-handler-for-optimizely-cms-12.md

 ## Installation & Configuration

-Installation is straight forward, the Stott.Optimizely.RobotsHandler package can be installed either from the Optimizely nuget feed or from the nuget.org feed.
+Installation is straight forward, the Stott.Optimizely.RobotsHandler package can be installed either from the Optimizely NuGet feed or from the nuget.org feed.
 You will then need to add the following lines to the Startup class in your .NET 5.0 solution:

 ```
 public void ConfigureServices(IServiceCollection services)